 Vaccine hesitancy was listed as one of the top 10 threats to global health by the World Health Organization (WHO) back in 2019 — but in 2021, it remains as threatening as ever.

-Defined by the WHO as the “reluctance or refusal to vaccinate despite the availability of vaccines,” vaccine hesitancy has the potential to reverse progress in eliminating some of the world’s deadliest infectious diseases.
+Defined by the WHO as the “reluctance or refusal to vaccinate despite the availability of vaccines,” it has the potential to reverse progress in eliminating some of the world’s deadliest infectious diseases.

 Today, as the COVID-19 pandemic continues to ravage communities worldwide, the threat of vaccine hesitancy has become even more evident and urgent.